Xcode Tutorial for Beginners

 With the search navigator tab, you can easily look for pieces of text in your project.

-You’ll find yourself using this a lot when you’re looking for a specific property, method or variable and you can’t remember exactly where it is.
+You’ll find yourself using this a lot when you’re looking for a specific property, method, or variable, and you can’t remember exactly where it is.

 One of my favorite Xcode shortcuts is cmd+shift+F. Hitting these keys is going to switch to the Search Navigator to perform a project-wide search.
 This really helps when you need to make a change in multiple places in a project.